adnammit/notes/codeBible.md

 * **interpolation**: str interpolation: evaluation/expansion of a str literal containing one or more placeholders
 * **isomorphic application**: app whose code can run on server or client (ex: JS)
 * **low (loose) coupling**: organizing modules of code such that each has a clear function and their interdependence is low, so a fault in one does not break them all.
 Supports readability and maintainability.
 Correlates with high cohesion.
+* **magic values**: magic values and numbers are anti-patterns and refer to the use of values directly in source code. for example, rather than iterating through every int between 0 and 52, assign variable `deckSize=52`. rather than referring to "John" in code, assign `userName="John"`
 * **MITM**: man in the middle: interception of communication between two parties

 * **node migrations**: